-- More than 400 000 slates for the château alone - More than $100\ 000$ visitors per year (25% are children over 8 years old) - · Around $10\ 000\ M^2$ dof roof including the châ-teau, the out buildings and the chapel - 10 000 pansies are planted on the terraces each year - Open to the public for 9600 days since 1975 - The property extends over almost 1000 hectares with about 600 hectares immediately surrounding the château - $\cdot$ Around 50 mannequins are used for the costume exhibition and the scenes from Sleeping Beauty - · 50 orange trees in pots to be brought in in autumn and taken out in spring - The dungeon is $\overline{33}$ meters high and has more than $\overline{100}$ steps - · 30 metres of underground passageways - Between 15 and 25 employees depending on the season - $\cdot$ The $7^{TH}$ Duc de Blacas The current owner of the château Other events On Easter Sunday, the bells traditionally conceal coloured eggs in the gardens of the château!
+- More than 400 000 slates for the château alone - More than $100\ 000$ visitors per year (25% are children over 8 years old) - Around 10 000 M2 dof roof including the châ-teau, the out buildings and the chapel - · 10 000 pansies are planted on the terraces each year - Open to the public for 9600 days since 1975 - The property extends over almost 1000 hectares with about 600 hectares immediately surrounding the château - Around 50 mannequins are used for the costume exhibition and the scenes from Sleeping Beauty - 50 orange trees in pots to be brought in in autumn and taken out in spring - The dungeon is $\overline{33}$ meters high and has more than $\overline{100}$ steps - · 30 metres of underground passageways - \cdot Between 15 and 25 employees depending on the season - The 7^{TH} Duc de Blacas The current owner of the château, 3 children and 5 grand-children OTHER EVENTS On Easter Sunday, the bells traditionally conceal coloured eggs in the gardens of the château!
 The Château d'Ussé takes part in the nationwide event "Rendez-vous aux Jardins" during the first weekend of June.
 Ussé also takes part in the European Heritage Days during the third weekend of September.